yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide_ver02.md

 git push origin --delete FUN        # Delete the old branch from the remote (optional but recommended):
 ```

+---
 ### Situation 5: You want to pull a remote branch to the local repo that you've setup already.
 This is a case similar to the big-batch.
-However, you are also confused about how many branches you have locally or remotely
+However, you are also **confused about how many branches you have locally or remotely**

 **Solution:**